pdhoward/nlutest/README.md

 ## NLU Test

-This is part of ChaoticBots series -- parse messages uses Watson NLU
+This is part of ChaoticBots series -- parse messages using Watson NLU

 It features integration with the following technology platforms